-- 1. Inquiry and Analysis: There are competing theories of what causes financial crises, what are the main financial regulations needed to make the financial system safer, and what should be the relationship between central banks, monetary policy, and financial stability.
-This course will develop a series of analytical models and discussions to understand such relationships and examine empirical evidence for competing hypotheses. - 2.
-Critical Thinking: The emphasis will be on how to set up models that study the world of money, banking, and financial markets, and to obtain logical conclusions from them.
-Students are expected to understand the underlying-and sometimes hidden-assumptions of the models and to learn how to distinguish between competing theories. - 3.
-Quantitative Literacy: We will make use of algebraic, numerical, and graphical tools.
-In this sense, students will also develop quantitative skills that will allow then to understand graphical, logical and numerical relationships between different variables.
+- 1. Inquiry and Analysis: Macroeconomics is a contentious discipline.
+There are competing theories of what causes unemployment, inflation, business cycles, and economic crises, and the appropriate remedies to these problems.
+This course will develop a series of analytical macroeconomic models in order to understand relationships between aggregate economic variables, investigate monetary and fiscal policy implications of alternative theoretical chains of causation, and examine empirical evidence for competing hypotheses. - 2.
+Critical Thinking: The emphasis will be on how to set up macroeconomic models and to obtain logical conclusions from them.
+Students are expected to understand the underlying-and sometimes hidden-assumptions of the models and to learn how to distinguish between competing theories.

+3. Quantitative Literacy: We will make extensive use of algebraic, numerical, and graphical tools in developing macroeconomic theories.
+In this sense, students will also develop quantitative skills that will allow then to understand graphical, logical and numerical relationships between macroeconomic variables.